smilesForSpecialNeeds/capstone-project/capstone-project/README.md

       - [Status = Complete]
 - [As a logged in Provider user, when I navigate to my Clients page I will see an input box at the top of the client list and an option to filter clients by name]
       - [Status = Complete]
+- [As an Admin user, when I navigate to the Activities page in my dashboard I will see a list of all the currently scheduled activities (movie night, etc.) and below each item I will see an update and delete button.
+To the right of the list of activities I will see an input box to create a new activity.
+There will be placeholder text in each input field, one for date, then name of activity event, start time, and end time.
+There will be a submit button below the input box. ]
+      - [Status = Complete]
+- [As an Admin user, located on the Activities page in my dashboard, when I enter the details for a new activity and click submit it will appear in the list to the left and it will appear in all main calendars.]
+      - [Status = Complete]
+- [As an Admin user, located on the Activities page in my dashboard, when I click on the update button underneath a particular activity in the list, and modal box will appear with the details of the event populated into input fields and the option for me to change any particular field.
+Beneath the input box will e a submit button and when I click it the change will take place and I will be redirected back to the activities list where I will see the change and it will also be changed on all main calendars.]
+      - [Status = Complete]
+- [As an Admin user, located on the Activities page in my dashboard, when I click on the delete button for a particular activity it will be removed from the list and all main calendars.]
+      - [Status = Complete]

 Pending

 - [As a logged in Client user, when I enter in a date range and click submit I will see only schedules for that date range appear.]
     - [Status = Pending]
 - [As a registered user when I attempt to login and I enter the wrong credentials I am redirected back to the login page to try again]